On December 15, 1965, the Temple of Mercy Religious Foundation

 Guild activities now focus on arts and crafts shows and the Plaza

 Space to highlight the excellence of art and working artists of

 Northern New Mexico.
-There are now three juried arts and crafts shows
+There are now five juried arts and crafts shows

 each year.
 Future directions include encouraging young talented high